bburciaga/redux-map-query/tests/README.md

 intersecting with the user bounds

-`Direction (d)` Refers to the user bounds being outside the buffered extents in a specific direction
+`Direction (d)` Refers to the user bounds being outside the buffered extents in a specific direction from center of buffered extents
 > e.g. north, south east, west, ...etc

 `Difference (diff)` Refers to the user bounds having a